bentleymi/ChatGPT-4-Splunk/readme.md

 **The following options are supported by the command:**

+**prompt** - Explanation: Optional, your prompt for OpenAI

-**prompt** - Explanation: Optional, your prompt, question, or request to OpenAI
+**prompt_field** - Explanation: Optional, if streaming data to openai, a field in your result set that you wish to use as a prompt for OpenAI

 **model** - Default: gpt-3.5-turbo - Explanation: Optional, which GPT3 model to use (ref: https://beta.openai.com/docs/models/gpt-3)